Coronavirus updates: Florida has 53 hospitals with no ICU beds - LI News Radio

 The state recorded 10,347 new coronavirus cases in the last 24 hours, bringing Florida’s total to 360,394, the Health Department said.
 The seven-day average of new cases has been over 10,000 for the last week, according to Health Department data.

-10:25 a.m.: New York officials warn of potential reclosings after crowds spotted outside restaurants
+10:25 a.m.: New York officials warn of potential reclosing after crowds spotted outside restaurants

 Gov. Andrew Cuomo and Mayor Bill de Blasio gave harsh warnings to New Yorkers following several reports and viral videos over the weekend that showed crowds outside New York City bars and restaurants.